 Effortless Plumbing Tips for Your Washing Machine

-Washing machine plumbing has gotten complicated with all the connection types, drainage requirements, and installation options flying around.
-As someone who has installed and troubleshot washing machine setups in every configuration, I learned everything there is to know about getting this right.
+Washing machine plumbing has gotten less clear-cut with all the connection types, drainage requirements, and installation options flying around.
+As someone who has installed and troubleshot washing machine setups in every configuration, I put in the hours studying getting this right.
 Today, I will share it all with you.

 Planning Your Installation

-Probably should have led with this section, honestly—proper planning prevents problems later:
+Probably should have led on this subject, in fairness—proper planning prevents problems later:

 Tools and Materials Needed